 In the morning, drive to Jaipur (4.5 hours).
 Jaipur, the vibrant capital of Rajasthan, owes its name, foundation and planning to the great astronomer and warrior Maharaja Jai Singh II.
 The city is fondly called the “Pink City” due to the pink colored buildings and avenues.

-After breakfast, visit the Amber Fort.
-You may ascend by elephant or jeep.
-In the fort, you will see magnificent palaces and halls covered with mirrored mosaics.
-Later view the Palace of the Winds (Hawa Mahal) and Jantar Mantar, the solar observatory built in the early 18th century.
+After lunch, explore Jaipur city.
+Visit City Palace, a blend of Rajasthani and Mughal architecture that is still occupied by the Royal family.
+Also view the Palace of the Winds (Hawa Mahal) and Jantar Mantar, the solar observatory built in the 18th century.
 It includes a set of some 20 main fixed instruments.
 They are monumental examples in masonry of known instruments but which in many cases have specific characteristics of their own.
 Designed for the observation of astronomical positions with the naked eye, they embody several architectural and instrumental innovations.
 This is the most significant, most comprehensive, and the best preserved of India's historic observatories.
 It is an expression of the astronomical skills and cosmological concepts of the court of a scholarly prince at the end of the Mughal period.

 Evening at leisure and overnight.